trpc/trpc/www/docs/further/further-reading.md

 tRPC is a lot simpler and couples your server & website/app more tightly together (for good and for bad).
 It makes it easy to move quickly, do changes without updating a schema & there's no of thinking about the ever-traversable graph.

-## Alternative projects
+## Differences to Blitz.js

+> I've gotten asked several times about differences with Blitz.js and outlined some differences [on Twitter](https://twitter.com/alexdotjs/status/1436654002477969411) and asked Brandon Bayer, the creator of Blitz, to chip in. &mdash; [Alex / KATT](https://twitter.com/alexdotjs)

-- [Blitz.js](https://blitzjs.com) is a full-stack framework. tRPC is just the data layer, but the philosophy of their _"Zero-API data layer"_ is very close to tRPC, but tRPC doesn't require a build pipeline nor is it tied to Next.js or even React.
+[Blitz.js](https://blitzjs.com) is a full-stack framework & tRPC is mainly the data layer, but the philosophy of the _"Zero-API data layer"_ is a common thread.
+Blitz solves the data layer by a custom compiler &amp; tRPC solves the data layer by type inference.

+### Benefits with tRPC

+- Easy HTTP caching of queries as requests are made with `GET` rather than `POST`
+- Query batching out-of-the-box
+- Not tied to React as it has no build pipeline
+- Works great with React Native
+- No custom build pipeline
+- Well-tested & production-ready
+- Can be added to existing brownfield projects
+- WebSockets transport
-- ...
+- Subscription support
+- Zero-conf SSR with `ssr: true` in `_app.tsx` does a prepass of all `useQuery` on the server
+- Configurable data flow between client/server with links
+- Single API-endpoint which reduces amounts of cold starts in serverless environments

+### Benefits with Blitz.js

+- Blitz has a plenty of nice DX-benefits with it being a full-stack famework
+- Blitz' custom build pipeline enables stuff like CMD+clicking a fn to jump to the backend function
+- Code scaffolding, plug-and-play auth, etc
+- Blitzjs has a bigger community